kuzzleio/kuzzle/doc/2/guides/introduction/what-is-kuzzle/index.md

 </div>

-Then you can develop your custom business and high level features by [extending Kuzzle API](/core/2/guides/develop-on-kuzzle/api-controllers) or [modifying API methods behavior](/core/2/guides/develop-on-kuzzle/event-system#pipe).
+You can also develop your custom business and high level features by [extending Kuzzle API](/core/2/guides/develop-on-kuzzle/api-controllers) or [modifying API methods behavior](/core/2/guides/develop-on-kuzzle/event-system#pipe).

 **Example:** Basic Kuzzle application
 ```js